wycliffe254/gitmore/README.md

-# Interacting more with git and github development space
+# Interacting more with git version control and github.